 Out-of-pocket typically refers to the maximum amount you will pay of your own money for covered medical expenses in a given year.

 Many insurance plans will begin with a deductible needing to be met, followed by a coinsurance percentage that you are responsible for up to a given amount.
-Once that amount is hit and you have paid your maximum out-of-pocket limit, your insurance will usually begin to cover 100% of charges after.
+Once that amount is hit and you have paid your maximum out-of-pocket limit, your insurance will usually begin to cover 100% of the charges.

 So while having a sleep study done at the beginning of the year could cost you a bit of your own money, once you hit your out-of-pocket expenses, the rest of the services will usually be paid in full by your insurance.
 These expenses can include your CPAP machines, masks, hoses, and other durable medical equipment (DME) that you would receive for therapy.